 C or higher.

-Daytona State College is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Daytona State College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 7. Western Governors University